swtv-kaist/cs350-fall25/README.md

 ## Syllabus
 This course provides students with basic concepts in software engineering to develop high-quality software economically.
 The key concepts include software process models, software modeling and design methods, software testing techniques, project management concepts, and software metrics.

-- Roger S. Pressman, and Bruce R. Maxim, Software Engineering: A Practitioner’s Approach, 9th Ed., Mc Graw Hill, 2020 (ISBN-13: 978-1259872976)
+- Roger S. Pressman, and Bruce R. Maxim, Software Engineering: A Practitioner’s Approach, 9th Ed., McGraw Hill, 2019
 - Reading materials will be available on the class homepage

 ## Course Schedule